usedhondacivic/ROS-docker-container/README.md

 [ERROR] [1701661925.869469500]: Pose frame 'wx250s/ee_gripper_link' does not exist.
 [ERROR] [1701661926.041593854]: Different number of names and positions in JointState message: 6, 0
 ```

-# Debugging

-Break something in your config?
-No worries!
-Simply save you homework folders somewhere.
-Delete the ROS-docker-container folder, and follow the installation instructions again.

 # Conclusion
 Thanks for reading, check out my other projects! https://michael-crum.com/